Cultural diversity in the early years| June 2012

 It is vitally important that children can see themselves and their family reflected in play resources, visual images and books.
 Good practice includes reviewing the messages given by all your resources and the experiences you offer.
 In a steady fashion, you have a responsibility to extend young children’s understanding beyond their own backyard.

-There are plenty of quality story and information books that reflect the fact that the UK is a culturally diverse society.
-You may not necessarily find a good array in high street shops; try www.tamarindbooks.co.uk
+- There are plenty of quality story and information books that reflect the fact that the UK is a culturally diverse society.
+You may not necessarily find a good array in high street shops; try Tamarind Books or www.letterboxlibrary.com

 There is always some ethnic diversity in a neighbourhood, although large urban areas are likely to have populations with more obvious differences in skin colour, physical appearance and dress.
 It would be poor practice to restrict play resources in a mainly ‘white’ area on the grounds that ‘nobody round here looks like that, so…’ Nurseries and playgroups extend children’s general knowledge in many directions that cannot be observed locally.
 You need to acknowledge the cultural diversity that is part of daily life, sometimes only an hour or so away by train or car.